-Responsibilities of the commission includes: to maintain truthfulness and honesty in all its dealings at all times, ensure that no action or activity is taken in support of any candidate or political party and creates a level playing field for all political actors.
-Despite accusations of dishonesty, partiality, favoritism, and preferential treatments for a party and its presidential candidate by Elder Godswill Orubebe and his likes, most Nigerians did not only refuse to be swayed, they also chose to stay with Jega.
+Responsibilities of the commission include: to maintain truthfulness and honesty in all its dealings at all times, ensure that no action or activity is taken in support of any candidate or political party and creates a level playing field for all political actors.
+Despite accusations of dishonesty, partiality, favouritism, and preferential treatments for a party and its presidential candidate by Elder Godswill Orubebe and his likes, most Nigerians did not only refuse to be swayed, they also chose to stay with Jega.
 It is on record that Orubebe did withdrew his statement of false allegation, admitted to his being naughty and apologized to the entire Nigerians.
 That was the commission under Jega.

 One other responsibility of the commission is to be guided by international best practice and standards in providing quality electoral services efficiently and effectively.
-It is to ensure fairness and justice in dealing with all stakeholders as well as promote merit and professionalism as the basis for all its actions in addition to creating of a conducive environment that promotes teamwork among its staff at all levels.
-Posterity will surely not forget him Nigerians of course are the best judge of the commission under Jega.
+It is to ensure fairness and justice in dealing with all stakeholders as well as promote merit and professionalism as the basis for all its actions in addition to creating a conducive environment that promotes teamwork among its staff at all levels.
+Posterity will surely not forget him Nigerians, of course, are the best judge of the commission under Jega.

 Nevertheless, one can comfortably argue that Jega did raise the bar of democratic process in the country just as he injected into the commission true professionalism and fairness to all.